NTIA/scos-sensor/README.md

 ###### Configure scos-sensor
-Copy the server certificate, server private key, and CA certificate (if using 2 way SSL, required for OAuth) to scos-sensor/configs/certs.
-Then set `SSL_CERT_PATH` and `SSL_KEY_PATH` (in the environment file) to the paths of the certificates relative to configs/certs (for certificate at scos-sensor/configs/certs/cert.pem, set SSL_CERT_PATH=cert.pem).
-If you are using client certificates, set `SSL_CA_PATH` to the path of the CA certificate relative to configs/certs.
+Copy the server certificate, server private key, and CA certificate (if using 2 way SSL, required for OAuth) to `scos-sensor/configs/certs`.
+Then set `SSL_CERT_PATH` and `SSL_KEY_PATH` (in the environment file) to the paths of the certificates relative to configs/certs (for certificate at `scos-sensor/configs/certs/cert.pem`, set `SSL_CERT_PATH=cert.pem`).
+If you are using client certificates, set `SSL_CA_PATH` to the path of the CA certificate relative to `configs/certs`.

-If you are using OAUTH authentication, set PATH_TO_JWT_PUBLIC_KEY to the path of the JWT public key.
-This should come from an OAUTH authorization server.
-Alternatively, the JWT private key created above could be used to manually sign a JWT token for testing if PATH_TO_JWT_PUBLIC_KEY is set to the JWT public key created above.
+If you are using OAuth authentication, set `PATH_TO_JWT_PUBLIC_KEY` to the path of the JWT public key.
+This should come from an OAuth authorization server.
+Alternatively, the JWT private key created above could be used to manually sign a JWT token for testing if `PATH_TO_JWT_PUBLIC_KEY` is set to the JWT public key created above.

 If you are using client certificates, use client.pem to connect to the API by importing this certificate into your browser.

-For callback functionality with an OAUTH authorized callback URL, set PATH_TO_CLIENT_CERT and PATH_TO_VERIFY_CERT.
-If the callback URL uses the same authorization server and certificate authority as the sensor, the sensor server certificate could likely be used for PATH_TO_CLIENT_CERT with PATH_TO_VERIFY_CERT set to the shared CA certificate or intermediate CA from the same root CA.
+For callback functionality with an OAuth authorized callback URL, set `PATH_TO_CLIENT_CERT` and `PATH_TO_VERIFY_CERT`.
+If the callback URL uses the same authorization server and certificate authority as the sensor, the sensor server certificate could likely be used for `PATH_TO_CLIENT_CERT` with `PATH_TO_VERIFY_CERT` set to the shared CA certificate or intermediate CA from the same root CA.

 #### Permissions and Users

+##### Token
-The API requires the user to either have an authority in the JWT token matching the the `REQUIRED_ROLE` setting or that the user be a superuser.
+The API requires the user to be a superuser.
 New users created using the API initially do not have superuser access.
 However, an admin can mark a user as a superuser in the Sensor Configuration Portal.

+##### OAuth
+The API requires the user to either have an authority in the JWT token matching the the `REQUIRED_ROLE` setting.
 When using JWT tokens, the user does not have to be pre-created using the sensor's API.
 The API will accept any user using a JWT token if they have an authority matching the required role setting.